 Integration of the children into the conditions of regular kindergartens has got, apart from the positives, its risks.
 The basic prerequisite for excluding or minimizing these risks is to determine what the child's needs represent in each case, what are the consequent requirements on the work of the preschool teacher, and what conditions need to be created in the kindergarten's environment.
 The preschool teacher must consider whether they are capable of meeting these requirements - in terms of material, psychosocial, personnel, professional and other conditions - and decide accordingly and responsibly.
-If they agree to take care e.g. of a child with severe disability and do not themselves have sufficient professional capacity to take care of the child (i.e. they do not have required special education training), they always need to cooperate closely with a professional - special education teacher, child psychologist, or physician - and consult the problems they encounter in the child's education programme of the school or class, in the individual education programme of the integrated child, and in their work as well.
+If they agree to take care e.g. of a child with severe disability and do not themselves have sufficient professional capacity to take care of the child (i.e. they do not have required special education training), they always need to cooperate closely with a professional - special education teacher, child psychologist, or physician - and consult the problems they encounter in the child's education.
+It is necessary to project the joint conclusions sufficiently in the education programme of the school or class, in the individual education programme of the integrated child, and in their work as well.